 However, Matthew’s book appears to have been unknown to James Brown, author of the highly influential Brown’s Forester which became the book on practical arboriculture of its time with multiple editions spanning 6 decades (1847, 1851, 1861, 1871, 1882, 1894).
 None of these editions cited Matthew’s book and, somewhat amazingly, it appears that Brown himself was not aware of it until 1860.
 This evidence is in an 1860 review I have found that appears to be by Brown and which admits that fact.

 This implies that Matthew’s book was likely not widely known at the time of the publication of On the Origin and Species.
-But afterwards, it may have enjoyed something of a renaissance once again, thanks to Matthew’s new-found notoriety as a co-originator of macroevolution by natural selection.
+But afterwards, it may have enjoyed something of a renaissance once again, thanks to Matthew’s new-found notoriety as the originator of natural selection as a mechanism for the evolutionary origin of species.
 A review of previous literature on forestry in 1896 once again refers to Matthew’s book positively (see below).

 Selected citation(s) #2.
 John Claudius Loudon.
 Arboretum et Fruticetum Britannicum: or, The Trees and Shrubs of Britain (1838), in 8 Volumes, 1st Edition